-The CCCA also partners with these local, national, and international organizations to leverage our reach, resources, and expertise:
+The CCCA also partners with these local and national organizations to leverage our reach, resources, and expertise:

-Re-accredited for the Global Biorisk Advisory Council (GBAC) STAR program to continue to ensure client health and safely.
+Reaccreditation for the Global Biorisk Advisory Council (GBAC) STAR program – important safety and environmental designations.

 Conducted crisis communications planning and training.

-Recruited and employed a Director of Communications & Stakeholder Relations.
+Director of Communications & Stakeholder Relations started in their role.

-Worked on a total 498 new leads as far ahead as 2029
+Generated a total of 498 new leads as far ahead as 2029.

-Expanded the sales and event management teams to reflect the current market demand, including adding a Director of Sales & Event Management
+Expanded the sales and event management teams to reflect the current market demand, including the addition of a Director of Sales & Event Management.

-In Market Sales activities resumed to an almost prepandemic level with our Sale Team representing the Centre throughout Canada, USA, and Europe.
+In market sales activities resumed to an almost prepandemic level with our sales team representing the CTCC throughout Canada, USA, and Europe.

-Continue working with Downtown Coordinated Safety and Security Committee that focuses on improving the vibrancy and safety of one of Calgary’s downtown hubs.
+Continued participation with Downtown Coordinated Safety and Security Committee focusing on improving the vibrancy and safety of one of Calgary’s downtown hubs.

 Member of the Plus 15 Advisory Committee, which provides strategic advice to the City Administration and City Council on their decisions related to the Plus 15 network.

-Continue working with Glenbow Museum as a stakeholder in the design and development of the main renovation project.
+Collaborated with Glenbow Museum as a stakeholder in the design and development of their renovation project.

-Worked with various charitable groups in providing space and other logistical items.
+Worked with various charitable organizations in providing discounted space for their activities

-Continue working with the Centre Street Platform project group on the artwork design for the LRT platform that is connected to the north building to address vulnerable population issues on the platform.
+Ongoing collaboration with the Centre Street Platform project group on the artwork design for the LRT platform.

-Continue working on relationships/partnerships with our neighbours, suppliers, and partners.
+Continued focus on building strong relationships/partnerships with our neighbours, suppliers, and partners.